microsoft/aksworkshop/_entries/03-02 cosmosdb.md

 ---

-Your organisation has decided it wants to reduce the management overhead and improve the availability of MongoDB.
+Your organisation has decided it wants to reduce the management overhead, needs to introduce global replication and improve the availability of MongoDB.
 To do this you will take advantage of CosmosDB.

+CosmosDB has a MongoAPI driver so that you do not need to change any application code to port a MongoDB application to CosmosDB.

 ![](media/bde613c3c8baba4692deae7155513cd9.png)